What Is Medicare Hospice?

 For example, charges to a person may be:

-- medical services and supplies that Original Medicare doesn’t cover, such as prescription drugs or routine foot care
+• Medical services and supplies that Original Medicare doesn’t cover, such as prescription drugs or routine foot care

-- 20 percent of the approved amount for Medicare-covered durable medical equipment such as wheelchairs, walkers, and oxygen equipment
+• 20 percent of the approved amount for Medicare-covered durable medical equipment such as wheelchairs, walkers, and oxygen equipment

-Home Health Agency Advance Beneficiary Notice of Noncoverage
+Medicare Advisors in Omaha NEHome Health Agency Advance Beneficiary Notice of Noncoverage

 When a certified home health agency believes that Medicare may not pay for some or all of a person’s home health care, it must give the person a written notice called an Advance Beneficiary Notice of Noncoverage (ABN).
 The ABN might occur, for example, if the home health agency thinks that Medicare will not pay for items or services because:

-- The care is not considered medically reasonable and necessary.
+• The care is not considered medically reasonable and necessary.

-The care is only unskilled, a home health care aide, like help with bathing or dressing. - The person is not homebound.
+• The care is only unskilled, a home health care aide, like help with bathing or dressing.

-- The person does not need skilled care on an intermittent basis.
+• The person does not need skilled care on an intermittent basis.

 The ABN must describe the service and/or items that may not be covered and explain why Medicare probably won’t pay.
-The notice must also include an estimate of the costs for the items and services, so that the beneficiary can decide whether to receive the services, understanding that she may have to pay out-of-pocket for such care.
+The notice must also include an estimate of the costs for the items and services so that the beneficiary can decide whether to receive the services, understanding that she may have to pay out-of-pocket for such care.

 The ABN also gives directions for getting an official decision from Medicare about payment for home health services and supplies and for filing an appeal if Medicare won’t pay.